aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ![](images/cloudwatch_log_part2.png) <br/>
 -->
 <br/>
-Figure 6: CloudWatch Log entries from CNCF Falco processed by Fluentbit/FireLens
+<b>Figure 6: CloudWatch Log entries from CNCF Falco processed by Fluentbit/FireLens</b>

 3. (Optional) To see the log generated by Lambda function that handles new security events appearing in the CloudWatch logs above, you can navigate to the */aws/lambda/AwsSecurityhubFalcoEcsEksIn-lambdafunction*-XXXXX Log Group and open one of the entries:

 <img src="images/Lambda_function_log.jpg" width="70%" >
 <!-- ![](images/cloudwatch_log_fragment1.png) <br/ -->
-Figure 7: Lambda function logs showing script output statements
+<b>Figure 7: Lambda function logs showing script output statements</b>
 <br/>
 The highlighted debugging message confirms that security event was converted to ASFF format and imported into regional SecurityHub instance